TatyCat/LeRestaurant-Menu/README.md

 # LeRestaurant-Menu
-Restaurant Menu App using C# and React.js
+Console/Terminal Restaurant Menu app using C#.

-Purpose: Practice use of C#.
+Purpose: Meant as a soft intro back into the practice of C#.
+Uses classes and methods